afdataschool/r-novice-gapminder/_episodes/13-dplyr.md

 If we open up `year_country_gdp` we'll see that it only contains the year, country and gdpPercap.
 Above we used 'normal' grammar, but the strengths of `dplyr` lie in combining several functions using pipes.

+`dplyr` is arranged around verbs (select, filter, mutate, summarise), and pipes let us build up 'paragraphs'.

 Since the pipes grammar is unlike anything we've seen in R before, let's repeat what we've done above using pipes.

 ~~~